LeR with Custom Functions and Parameters

 4.1.
 Mass Distribution Comparison

-Compare the custom uniform mass distribution with the default BNS bimodal distribution.
+Compare the custom uniform mass distribution with an internal BNS mass model (normal distribution).

 [27]: